 Tourist visas for Indonesia

-For short stays in Indonesia, a tourist visa is required.
-Nationals of many countries will be able to obtain this visa at the airport on arrival in Indonesia.
-In order to be granted a visa on arrival, visitors must produce an onward or return plane ticket.
+Jet setters keen on exploring Indonesia for a short spell will likely require a tourist visa.
+Nationals of many countries will be able to obtain this visa at the airport on arrival in Indonesia as long as they can produce an onward or return plane ticket.
 Visitors must also hold a passport that is valid for at least six months from their date of departure from Indonesia.
-Standard tourist visas allow a stay of up to three months, while tourist visas obtained on arrival allow for a stay of up to 30 days.
-Both types of tourist visa can be extended.

 Expats planning to do business in Indonesia will need to apply for their visit visa ahead of time.
 During the application process, they will need to submit documents from the companies involved stating the nature of the business to be conducted.